HoaiiDo/R-Spatial-Data-Visualization/README.md

 # R Spatial Data Visualization

-Instruction with practical types of time series visualization in r.
-Time series data is measurement taken over time, such as temperature, stock price and so on.
-It aim to study the evolution of one or several variables through time.
-Therefore, how to design the time axis is the central question in visualizing time series.
+Instruction with practical types of spatial visualization in r.A map chart is used to show items on a background that is often geographical.
+Map charts in R can contain different type of information in one or more different layers.
+Maps can contain interactive shapes or display markers of different types on an image or map background.

 The HTML file is oversize, Please download the HTML file to take a look and interact with the plots